 Discussed in Flex Mentallo.
 The villain of the story states that happy endings are for children, but the Hoaxer retorts by saying its just as childish to want everything to be dark for the sake of seeming "realistic" and deep.

 Writer Grant Morrison also discussed it in the final issue of his Animal Man run, when the title character ask that he bring his family back to life Morrison refuses due to this trope, although ultimately does.

-The Dark Knight: A noble, heroic man is twisted via Deus Angst Machina into a psychotic murderer, while the villain who's responsible for it tries to systematically prove that all morality is a joke; though he doesn't entirely succeed, his efforts still lead to an exteremly Bittersweet Ending (Batman saves the day...the cost being that damn near all of Gotham HATES him now).
+The Dark Knight: A noble, heroic man is twisted via Deus Angst Machina into a psychotic murderer, while the villain who's responsible for it tries to systematically prove that all morality is a joke; though he doesn't entirely succeed, his efforts still lead to an extremely Bittersweet Ending (Batman saves the day...the cost being that damn near all of Gotham HATES him now).
 The critical praise for the bleakest live-action Batman movie yet, though, was near-unanimous, garnering it eight Oscar nominations and two wins.

-It should be noted that the film's actual Aesop, that people can be principled and noble (which is precisely what the Joker wants to disprove), is idealistic and heartwarming.
+The film's actual Aesop, that people can be principled and noble (which is precisely what the Joker wants to disprove), is idealistic and heartwarming.
 Sure, the movie itself was dark, but it had an uplifting message.

 Part of it also has to do with the stigma against comic books and superhero narratives in general.
 A lot of the positive reviews for The Dark Knight referred to it along the lines of "a superhero film for adults" or "a crime drama that just happens to have a masked protagonist."